rebcabin/masr/specs.md

 #_(Integer- {:kind 4, :dimension* []})
 ```

 ### 5.1.2.
 Heavy Sugar

 The names of heavy-sugar functions, like
 `Integer` or `Variable--`, have either zero or
 two trailing hyphens.
 The difference concerns
 legacy.
-If a legacy sugar is needed for a term,
+If legacy sugar exists for a term, the
-the legacy sugar has the name with no hyphens,
+legacy sugar has the name with no hyphens, like
-like `Variable`, and the heavy sugar has the name
+`Variable`, and the heavy sugar has the name with
-with two hyphens, like `Variable--`.
-Both legacy
+two hyphens, like `Variable--`.
+Both legacy sugar
-sugar and heavy sugar produce identical
+and heavy sugar produce identical full-forms.
-full-forms.

 For example, The following is heavy sugar for a
-`Variable`, representing the more progressive,
-desired form:
+`Variable`, similar but not identical to its
+legacy sugar:

 ```clojure